By: David Keam

-Our in store brands: Restonic (80 years) and Spring Air (65 years and Winnipeg made) both have excellent customer ratings like goodbed.com ( a consumer driven review website).
+Our in-store brands like Restonic (80 years) have excellent customer ratings like on goodbed.com (a consumer-driven review website).

 The prices of mattresses vary greatly and lifespan depends on what you pay.
 So you need to set a price you are conformable to pay but you also need to make sure that your budget will actually suit your needs and expectations.
 A 300 lbs. customer wanting to spend $600 on a mattress should not expect the same lifespan as a 120 lbs. customer.
 Comfort life and wearing out a mattress is not a warrantable issue(s).

 So please make sure, if you want things to last, you set a reasonable budget for your health and weight.
 It is important to note, a high-quality mattress is not cheap, but well worth the investment.